Banking Policy Goals:

 Develop a simple draft Bill that requires all Australian deposit taking institutions to make available a bank account to customers that is risk free, whereby all the value of the money in the risk free account will be made available to the account holder even during a run on the bank.
 Assuming sufficient education is provided so consumers know they are able to access a risk free account (which would likely attract no interest, which is not very different to current transaction accounts), the above change reduces the need for taxpayers to bail-out a bank if it becomes insolvent.
 If we know that we can put our money in a risk free account and we choose not to, then no one needs to hold our hand if the bank fails.
 In terms of compliance, each bank would need to demonstrate that the value of the funds in their risk free accounts is 100% secure, either via those customers being secured creditors of the bank, or via other means.
-Given that the Bank of England has now publicly stated that nearly all the money in our economy is created and destroyed when loans such as mortgages are issued and repaid, it is time to start bringing Banks to heel.

 A Bill to introduce an automatic whistle-blower in all banking organisations.